Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Illustrations

 For each change-point scenario (\textbf{S1} - \textbf{S5}), we generate data for two likelihood models.
 The first is the AR model presented in Equation (\ref{eq:ar_likelihood}).
 Under this scenario, the data in each segment of each series follows an AR(1) process, and the segment parameters $(\phi_1, \sigma^2)$ alternate between four possible states $\{(-0.8, 0.3^2), (0.8, 1^2), (-0.8, 2^2), (0.8, 3^2)\}$ for all series.

-Many existing change-point models focus on detecting changes in means \citep{Truong2020} and our second likelihood scenario is designed for this purpose.
+Many existing change-point models focus on detecting changes in means \parencite[]{Truong2020} and our second likelihood scenario is designed for this purpose.
 Under this scenario, the observations in each series are independent Gaussian with fixed variance $\sigma_j^2$ and piecewise constant means which are sampled independently from a $\mathcal{N}(0, \gamma_j^2)$ distribution.
-This likelihood model is conjugate and the corresponding marginal segment density can be found in Appendix C. For this scenario's simulated data we set $\sigma_j^2 = 0.5$ and $\gamma_j^2 = 3$ for all series $j$.
+This likelihood model is conjugate and the corresponding marginal segment density can be found in Appendix D. For this scenario's simulated data we set $\sigma_j^2 = 0.5$ and $\gamma_j^2 = 3$ for all series $j$.
 For each scenario and likelihood model, we generate 50 datasets, each with $d=4$ time series and $T=500$ time points.

-To evaluate NetCP's ability to perform edge link analysis in test (i) we need to assess the model's output for \textbf{S1}, \textbf{S2} and \textbf{S5} (where \textbf{S5} corresponds to NetCP with an empty graph).
-Our aim is to check NetCP's ability to correctly predict which edges $(i, j)$ are in the graph.
-For each simulated dataset we calculate the Area Under the Receiver Operating Characteristic Curve (AUC) by thresholding the posterior edge inclusion probabilities $Pr(A_{i, j} = 1|\boldsymbol{y})$.
-The AUC is then averaged over the 50 datasets for each change-point scenario and likelihood model.
+To evaluate NetCP’s ability to infer the true underlying graph, we assess the model’s output for \textbf{S1}, \textbf{S2}, and \textbf{S5} (\textbf{S5} corresponds to NetCP with an empty graph).
+Specifically, we examine whether NetCP correctly predicts edges $(i, j)$ in the graph by comparing the posterior probabilities $Pr(A_{i,j} = 1 \mid \boldsymbol{y})$ to the true adjacency matrix for each scenario.
+Classification performance is quantified using the Area Under the Receiver Operating Characteristic (ROC) Curve (AUC), which plots the true positive rate against the false positive rate for varying thresholds of $Pr(A_{i,j} = 1 \mid \boldsymbol{y})$.
+AUC values are averaged over the 50 simulated datasets for each change-point scenario and likelihood model.
+However, for scenario \textbf{S5}, the true adjacency matrix contains only zeros (no edges), making the AUC undefined.
+In this case, we report the true negative rate with a threshold of 0.5, averaged over the 50 datasets.

 When fitting the NetCP model on the AR process likelihood we set the hyperparameters $\alpha_j=\beta_j=\delta_{j, 1} = 1$ for all series $j$.
 For the Gaussian likelihood model we set the hyperparameters to the true values $\sigma_j^2 = 0.5$ and $\gamma_j^2 = 3$ for all series $j$.
 We then estimate the NetCP model using the particle Gibbs scheme with 150 particles and 5000 iterations, discarding the first 500 as burn-in.